OpenEvalProject/evals/manuscripts/elife-53080/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/53080/elife-53080-fig2-v2.jpg)

 **Figure 2.:** The heatmap of the normalized signal intensities of each sample per subject is shown in (a), with the signal intensity of each protein or fragment (rows) displayed for the samples before and after immunization of each volunteer (columns).
 The colored column headers represent volunteers ordered according to treatment allocation.
 8 subjects of the control group (black), CHMI unprotected subjects of group 2 (n = 17, yellow), unprotected subjects of group 3 (n = 16, blue), CHMI protected subjects (n = 5, green).
 The first and second columns for each subject display the results obtained from baseline and after immunization samples, respectively.
 The # indicates volunteers BSPZV1-360, BSPZV1-104 and BSPZV1-117. (b) A t-SNE projected dimensionality reduction of normalized signal intensities across the microarray spots measured at baseline (triangles) and after PfSPZ vaccination (crosses) is shown.
 In (b-i) data are shown for the total 2804 reactive spots and in (b-ii) for the subset of 441 reactive proteins fragments predicted to be expressed at the sporozoite stage (Florens et al., 2002), with the signals obtained for each subject at the two bleeding time points grouped in circles.
-For 3 out of 46 subjects, namely BSPZV1-360, BSPZV1-104 and BSPZV1-117, the signals do not cluster in this t-SNE analysis.Figure 2—source data 1.This table includes log2 signal intensities of each of the 7’455 protein spots for all samples.
-Serum draw, immunization dose, protection after CHMI, and description of each protein fragment are specified.
+For 3 out of 46 subjects, namely BSPZV1-360, BSPZV1-104 and BSPZV1-117, the signals do not cluster in this t-SNE analysis.

 ![Figure 3.](https://cdn.elifesciences.org/articles/53080/elife-53080-fig3-v2.jpg)

 **Figure 3.:** Breadth of Pf-specific antibody responses per volunteer (a) before and (b) after PfSPZ vaccination, stratified according to intervention and ordered according to their respective number of seropositive responses from highest to lowest.
 In (c) boxplots show median, interquartile range (IQR) and 1.5xIQR limits of the antibody breadth grouped by study arm and time point, means for each group are represented by red lines, and an estimated fold change with p-value from the inverted beta-binomial test are indicated for each group.
 Breadth of each volunteer are indicated by dashed lines.
 Controls, group 2 (1.35 × 105 PfSPZ Vaccine/dose) and group 3 (2.7 × 105 PfSPZ Vaccine/dose) volunteers are marked in black, yellow and blue, respectively.
-Results of the five CHMI protected individuals are highlighted in green (light green in group 2).Figure 3—source data 1.Figure 3—source data 2.An estimated effect of immunization on breadth and corresponding p-value performing the inverted beta-binomial test for paired count data using sample at basdeline and after immunization are shown in A, together with the mean and median breadth for each group at baseline and after immunization, and for the protected and unprotected group.
-(B) indicates the estimated regression coefficient and corresponding p values of the negative binomial regression to test differences in breadth between two groups at either baseline or after immunization.
+Results of the five CHMI protected individuals are highlighted in green (light green in group 2).

 To further investigate the breadth of humoral immune response against the 2804 peptides, the total number of peptides regarded as sero-reactive per sample were analyzed (Figure 3).
 Antigen recognition varied widely among individuals, with breadth of humoral immune response ranging from 187 to 2360 reactive antigens across all samples before immunization, and from 217 to 1535 and 187 to 1965 reactive antigens per volunteer in group 2 and group 3, respectively, after PfSPZ Vaccination (Figure 3a–b).
 Median antibody breadth from the PfSPZ-immunized volunteers across both immunization groups was 720 and 669 reactive peptide features recognized before and after immunization, respectively.